 They’re Not Good to Your Friends and Family

 Often, before wedding planning, you and your partner’s families will have had little reason to interact.
-Maybe they’ve met a holiday party, maybe you’ve had a few dinners, but wedding planning is usually the first time where families really overlap and, maybe, end up clashing.
+Maybe they’ve met a holiday party, maybe you’ve had a few dinners, but wedding planning is usually the first time where families really overlap and, possibly, end up clashing.
 Ideally, you both will feel like you’re working together to balance your families’ needs.
 But if your partner doesn't take the people you care about seriously or if they’re rude or dismissive, that’s a big red flag for your future.
 These are the people closest to you and your partner should respect that.

 Your Future Plans Don’t Line Up

 Sometimes, one person says they want the same thing as the other, but they don't really mean it—and that doesn't become obvious until they’re already engaged.
 But with these big, deal-breaker issues, there’s not really any room for a gray area.
 You and your partner need to be on the same page about life-defining choices and preferences.
 If you realize that your partner doesn't want the same things you thought they did—or the same things they said they did—then you might have a good reason to walk away from the relationship.

 Once you’ve invested time and energy in this person, it can be difficult to walk away.
 And if you’ve already announced your engagement and started planning a wedding, it can feel almost impossible to call it off.
 But it’s never too late.
 If you realize that there are some foundational issues that you just can't get past, it doesn’t matter when they come up.
 You can’t spend the rest of your life with someone out of politeness or awkwardness.
 So be honest with yourself about the relationship and if you see a red flag, pay attention to it.
 The sooner you acknowledge them, the more heartache you can save yourself in the long run.